Calling Artists of all Ages…

 The winning entry will receive a prize of $500 and the artist will have their bio and photograph featured in the 2018 Festival Catalog!

-The winning selection will be chosen by the Festival Committee, and winners will be announced and all submissions will be showcased at this year’s (2017) Festival.
+The winning selection will be chosen by the Festival Committee, and winners will be announced and all submissions will be showcased at the Festival.
 In previous years, we have had a tremendous turn-out with a great showing of wonderful talent!

 Download the full rules and information, and the entry form here: